 1. Your law professor is not just going to stand up in front of the class and lecture while you take notes.
 It’s rare that law professors lecture to their classes.
-Instead, most law school classes do not.
 Instead, many use Socratic method—the professor asks you questions about the assigned cases, and you must be prepared to answer.
 Many of the questions are in the form of hypotheticals that require you to think about what you have read and apply it to new fact patterns.
 There’s a lot to be learned in class, but you must be an active participant in the learning process.
 Even if you aren’t the one the professor is calling on, you need to be thinking through what your answers to the questions would be, and identifying the things you don’t understand and need to explore further.

 2. Reading 20 pages may take 3 hours, not 30 minutes.
 In fact, during your first several weeks of law school, it may take even longer to complete your reading!
 One reason for this difference is that the language of law is different from that of other disciplines, and it takes a while to learn it.
 You will have to look up a lot of words and phrases in your Black’s Law Dictionary, and many cases may take three (or even more) reads before you understand the important stuff.
 You cannot skim what you read in law school; instead, you must think about the meaning behind everything that you read to make sure that you understand enough to be able to answer those questions during class and apply what you are learning to solve new legal problems.